mattenarle10/mattenarle10/README.md

 </p>

 <p align="left">
   I build things that matter.
-My focus is on creating applications that solve real problems — whether it's safety systems for wheelchairs or platforms that connect people.
-When I'm not coding, you'll find me shooting on 35mm film or out for a run.
+My focus is on creating applications that solve real problems
 </p>

 ### Tech I Work With